BerendKemper/callback-queue/README.md

 ```

 <h2>Class: <code>CallbackQueue</code></h2>
-A <code>callbackQueue</code> can alter another module's flow of asynchronous methods to appear synchronous.
-Additionally, one instance from a module that has two or more references to it at different positions in the code, they share the same <code>callbackQueue</code>.
-Therefore if an asynchronous method is invoked on one reference of the instance and also invoked on another reference at the same time, the <code>callbackQueue</code> has queued each of those asynchronous methods.
-The execution of queued functions do not collide with eachother which can prevent (unexpected) bugs such as writing to a file when the previous write had not yet finished.
+The callbackQueue ensures a synchronous execution of queued asynchronous functions (callbacks) and not blocking the eventloop.
+The callbackQueue can pass over arguments when pushing new callbacks into the queue.
+The callbackQueue can also pass over arguments when invoking the next queued callback.
+Additionally the callbackQueue can invoke queued callbacks and passing over a certain parent object as <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this">this</a>.
 <h3><code>new CallbackQueue([parent])</code></h3>
 <ul>
 	<details>
 		<summary>
 			<code>parent</code> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">&lt;Object&gt;</a> optional
 		</summary>
-		Every <code>callback</code> is invoked with <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call">call</a> and sets the <code>parent</code> parameter as <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this">this</a>.
-If <code>parent</code> is falsy the <code>callbackQueue</code> is set as <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this">this</a>.
-Only works if not-arrow functions are passed over as <code>callback</code> in <code>push</code>.
+		Every callback is invoked with <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call">call</a> and sets the either the <code>parent</code> parameter or in case that was undefined sets the callbackQueue as <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this">this</a>.
 	</details>
 </ul>
-<h3><code>callbackQueue.push(callback[, context])</code></h3>
+<h3><code>callbackQueue.push(callback[, ...args])</code></h3>
 <ul>
 	<details>
 		<summary>